AbdallahMezo/hotels365/README.md

 - ~~ECMAScript 6 and beyond must be used~~

 - Unit testing

-  -- Karmajs used in addition to Mochajs and PhantomJs to create unit tests -- Tests covarge are 91.94%
+  ** Karmajs used in addition to Mochajs and PhantomJs to create unit tests.
+  ** Tests covarge are 91.94%
-  -- 5/23 Failed tests *to be fixed later*
+  ** 5/23 Failed tests *to be fixed later*

-- No plugin should be used for pagination and image gallery -- created a simple Vuejs component to display images in a gallary -- style needs some improvments
+- No plugin should be used for pagination and image gallery ** created a simple Vuejs component to display images in a gallary ** style needs some improvments

 - How will the components commuicate with each other ?
-  -- by following higher order component pattern and passing data from parent component to child components as props
+  ** by following higher order component pattern and passing data from parent component to child components as props
-  -- for reveresed commuication event bus had beed used to fire events for parent components to listen and do something
+  ** for reveresed commuication event bus had beed used to fire events for parent components to listen and do something

 - *Quality over quantity*